phpinternalsbook/PHP-Internals-Book/Book/php7/build_system/building_php.rst

 In this configuration the build will make use of clang (instead of gcc) and use a very high optimization level (``-O3 -march=native``).

-You may use additionnal compiler warning flags that could help you spot some bugs.
+You may use additional compiler warning flags that could help you spot some bugs.
 For GCC, you may read them `in the GCC manual`_

 .. _in the GCC manual: https://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html#Warning-Options